Licensing for Radon Professionals

 - Mitigation Professional License: Non-residential only $250 per year (a mitigation professional license includes a measurement license)

 - Mitigation Company License: Non-residential only $100 per year (this fee is waived if the company employs or contracts one licensed mitigation professional)

 - Radon Analysis Laboratory: $500 per year (waived for government entity distributing tests kits to general public)

 Radon System Tags

-All mitigation systems installed by professionals must have a MDH issued tag.
+All mitigation systems installed by professionals in non-residential buildings must have a MDH issued tag.
 Licensed mitigation companies and sole proprietor mitigation professionals can purchase tags ($75 per tag).
 Tags must be purchased online from MDH.
 A licensed mitigation professional (employed or contracted by the company) or a sole proprietor mitigation professional must attach tags.